Confluence vs. SharePoint: A comprehensive overview & comparison

 Confluence is all about creating and editing content together.
 Its real-time co-editing feature lets multiple people work on the same page at once, and you can leave comments right on the text you're discussing.
 It feels like a living, breathing document.

-SharePoint, on the other hand, is more focused on storing and organizing files you’ve already created, like Word docs or Excel sheets.
+SharePoint, on the other hand, is more focused on storing and organizing files you've already created, like Word docs or Excel sheets.
 The collaboration part happens inside those apps, and SharePoint just acts as the central hub where the latest version is always saved.
+With both platforms, sometimes knowledge can stay within the tool.
+If you need to grab a snippet for a customer email or a Slack message, you might find yourself switching tabs often unless you use an integration.

-Integrations and lock-in concerns
+Integrations and ecosystem benefits

+Both platforms are at their best when you leverage their full ecosystem.
+Confluence is a dream when you pair it with Jira and Trello, offering a unified workflow for developers and project managers.
+SharePoint fits like a glove with Microsoft Teams, Outlook, and the rest of Office 365.
 This is why having a unifying layer on top is so helpful.
-An AI platform like eesel AI doesn’t make you pick a side.
+An AI platform like eesel AI doesn't make you pick a side.
 It plugs into both Confluence and SharePoint, along with dozens of other apps like Google Docs and Notion, creating one source of truth that an AI assistant can use to find answers.

-The searchability problem in Confluence vs. SharePoint
+Optimizing search in Confluence vs. SharePoint

 AI accessibility to knowledge bases